swcarpentry/shell-novice/_episodes/04-pipefilter.md

 it counts the number of lines, words, and characters in files (from left to right, in that order).

-The `*` in `*.pdb` matches zero or more characters, so the shell turns `*.pdb` into a list of all `.pdb` files in the current directory:
+The `*` in `*.pdb` matches zero or more characters, so the shell turns `*.pdb` into a list of all `.pdb` files in the current directory.
+Note that `wc *.pdb` also shows the total number of all lines in the last line of the output.

 ~~~
 $ cd molecules